Best sports streaming service for 2022

 While these services do offer some sports offerings, they focus mainly on on-demand entertainment.
 This might change in the future, but right now they don't offer too much specifically for sports fan.

-Is there any lag or delay when streaming sports live compared to cable?
+Is there any lag or delay when streaming sports live compared with cable?

 Unfortunately, there is.
-The streaming delay is often as long as 40 seconds, compared to around 5 seconds for cable and satellite.
+The streaming delay is often as long as 40 seconds, compared with around 5 seconds for cable and satellite.

 Turning off your phone's notifications and staying away from Twitter will let you stream your games without spoilers.
 Sure, your friends might try to call and text to brag about the score, but you can always choose to ignore them while you watch.